Chapter 5: Selecting Business-Level Strategy

 The Nature of the Differentiation Strategy

 A famous cliché contends that “you get what you pay for.”
 This saying captures the essence of a differentiation strategy.
-A firm following a attempts to convince customers to pay a premium price for its goods or services by providing unique and desirable features (Figure 5.7 “Differentiation”).
+A firm following a differentiation strategy attempts to convince customers to pay a premium price for its goods or services by providing unique and desirable features (Figure 5.7 “Differentiation”).

 Figure 5-7: Differentiation, long description available